Min

 About

-The Medieval Studies minor is an interdisciplinary program that offers students the opportunity to explore the development of medieval culture and society in Europe, West Asia, and North Africa from the fifth through the fifteenth centuries.
-Much of the modern world, from the political and economic to the arts, is rooted in (and better understood by) studying medieval society.
-Guided by personal interests, students can draw on courses from Classics, History, English, Fine Arts, Religious Studies, Modern Languages, and Philosophy to fulfill the Medieval Studies minor.
-In fact, many students who declare a minor in Medieval Studies also major or double-major in an area such as History, Education, or Religious Studies.
+The Medieval and Early Modern Studies minor is an interdisciplinary program that offers students the opportunity to explore the development of medieval and early modern culture and society in Europe, West Asia, and North Africa from the fifth through the seventeenth centuries.
+Much of the modern world, from the political and economic to the arts, is rooted in (and better understood by) studying medieval and early modern society.
+Guided by personal interests, students can draw on courses from Classics, History, English, Fine Arts, Religious Studies, Modern Languages, and Philosophy to fulfill the Medieval and Early Modern Studies minor.
+In fact, many students who declare a minor in Medieval and Early Modern Studies also major or double-major in an area such as History, Education, or Religious Studies.

 In Depth